PMaynard/micro-stats/README.md

 Micro Stats
 ===========

-A lightweight system resource monitor service, suitable for hardware such as the [Raspberry Pi](http://www.raspberrypi.org/).
-Which displays easy to read graphs over a network connection.
+A lightweight system resource monitor service, which displays easy to read graphs over a network connection.
+Suitable for low powered hardware such as the [Raspberry Pi](http://www.raspberrypi.org/)

 Status
 -----